mattt/AnyJSON/README.md

 **Encode / Decode JSON By Any Means Possible**

-What was once the most egregious part of [AFNetworking](https://github.com/afnetworking/afnetworking) has been spun off into its own library.
-This is a library about getting things to work, because there are more important things that you have to do than futz around with an interchange format.

 AnyJSON implements the `NSJSONSerialization` API on platforms that do not support it (i.e. iOS < 5 and Mac OS X < 10.7), using the first available of the following 3rd-party libraries:

 - [JSONKit](https://github.com/johnezang/JSONKit)